Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we examined three different nozzle curvatures in the bell, straight and trumpet nozzles and investigated the effect of this curvature variation on the gas jet density field as well as shock features.
-The trumpet nozzle was also optimized to produce consistent flat-top profiles in mm-scale distances from its exit.
+In this paper, we examined three different axisymmetric mm-scale nozzle geometries in the bell, straight and trumpet nozzles and investigated the effect of the curvature variation on the gas jet density field as well as shock features.
+The trumpet nozzle was optimized to produce consistent flat-top profiles in mm-scale distances from its exit.
 The trumpet optimization procedure was then compared to the straight nozzle optimization.

 The study of the diverging section curvature's effect on gas jet density was conducted in two parts.
 The first part involved simulating various nozzle geometries to study this effect for few mm-scale nozzles.
-The main result was that the nozzle curvature had great impact on the resulting gas jet density field and therefore, is an important parameter for LPA gas jet design.
-It was found that the trumpet geometry, like the straight nozzle, could be optimized to create consistent flat-top density profiles.
+The main result was that the nozzle curvature had noticeable impact on shock formation and the resulting gas jet density field and therefore, is an important parameter for LPA gas jet design.
+It was found that the trumpet geometry, like the straight and bell nozzles, could be optimized to create consistent flat-top density profiles.
 The trumpet $\theta_e$ optimization condition was similar to the Mach angle condition of the straight nozzle although with an added parameter of control in its radius of curvature, which allowed for additional adjustment of the nozzle's shock suppression strength.
-This added parameter of curvature provided better refinement for the trumpet optimization and made the trumpet nozzle more versatile in producing flat-top profiles compared to the straight nozzle.
-The bell nozzle created a focusing effect that amplified shock diamonds near the nozzle exit, leading to density spikes, which can be exploited as a design concept for short, high density kHz LPA targets driven by few cycle laser pulses \cite{kHzLPA1, kHzLPA2}.
-Simulation results were verified with neutral density interferometry measurements, showing very good qualitative agreement with simulation findings.
+This added parameter of curvature provided an additional degree of freedom for refinement of the trumpet nozzle geometry, which allowed the trumpet nozzle to create flatter profiles at the cost of slightly wider edges compared to the straight nozzle.
+Although the bell nozzle has been shown in the past to be able to effectively produce flat-top profiles \cite{Lemos}, the results showed that the bell nozzle could also create a focusing effect that amplified shock diamonds near the nozzle exit, leading to density spikes, which can be exploited as a design concept for short, high density kHz LPA targets driven by few cycle laser pulses \cite{kHzLPA1, kHzLPA2}.
+In the second part, simulation results were verified with neutral density interferometry measurements, showing good qualitative agreement with simulation findings.